Exceltior/henriquedias-source/content/personal/imperfections-make-us-perfect.markdown

 - Imperfection
 ---

-Sometimes, I look throught a window.
+Sometimes, I look through a window.
 My bedroom window.
 It faces the road.
 I see cars.
 There are thousand of them.
 All different: in shape, in colour, in size.
 But that's only the outside.
 Their inside is all made of the same essence.

 ## Racism